purpleteam-labs/purpleteam-logger/README.md

 Returns the already instantiated logger object, unless one hasn't been instantiated yet by `init`, in which case an `Error` is thrown.

+## Contribution

+Please open an issue to discus the proposed change before submitting a pull request.

 ## License